NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/nrpmd.md

 ## Theory

-Nonadiabatic ring polymer molecular dynamics is a method that uses the ring polymer formalism to include quantum effects in the nuclear dynamics and mapping variables for the electronic degrees of freedom.
+Nonadiabatic ring polymer molecular dynamics (NRPMD) is a method that uses the ring polymer formalism to include quantum effects in the nuclear dynamics and mapping variables for the electronic degrees of freedom.
 ([Richardson2013](@cite), [Richardson2017](@cite), [Chowdhury2019](@cite))
 This results in a classical dynamics in an extended phasespace of the ring polymer with each bead coupled to a set of classical mapping variables.
-Originallly, this method was proposed as a simple combination of the Meyer-Miller-Stock-Thoss mapping formalism with RPMD but has since been rigorously derived from nonadiabatic Matsubara dynamics ([Chowdhury2021](@cite)).
+Originally, this method was proposed as a simple combination of the Meyer-Miller-Stock-Thoss mapping formalism with RPMD but has since been rigorously derived from nonadiabatic Matsubara dynamics ([Chowdhury2021](@cite)).

-The classical Hamiltonian conserved by the NRPMD dynamics is given by
+The classical Hamiltonian conserved by the NRPMD is given by

 ```math
 H_N = \sum_{\alpha=1}^N \left[